Wednesday, 9 July 2025

 This site uses cookies from Google to deliver its services and analyze traffic.
 Your IP address and user-agent are shared with Google along with performance and security metrics to ensure quality of service, generate usage statistics, and to detect and address abuse.

-Die Cut Divas ~ All Flowers with Altenew
+Die Cut Divas ~ Color Challenge with Poppystamps

-Our sponsor this month is Altenew.
-They generously will be giving our winner a $50 gift certificate to their online store.
-Thank you Altenew.
+Our sponsor this month is Poppystamps.
+They will be giving our winner a $20 gift card.
+Thank you Poppystamps for your generosity.

 Here's my card

-We'd love to see your flower cards in our gallery.
+We'd love to see how you use the colors in our color challenge in our gallery.

 Thanks for stopping by